 Web Standardistas: That depends on where we are.
 Right now we’re in Berlin enjoying a couple of Erdingers.
 A firm favourite in Sweden would be Norrlands Guld.
 When in Hong Kong, it would have to be Tsingtao.

 What’s going on in Ireland?

 There are a host of upcoming events happening in Ireland in the near future.
 As previously mentioned, Build11842 will be happening Thursday 5th November 2009 and featuring the likes of Eric Meyer, Andy Budd, Mark Boulton and co.
-Renowned designer Elliot Jay Stocks43 will be talking at the University of Ulster Thursday 3rd December 2009 (a Web Standardistas event).
+Renowned designer Elliot Jay Stocks43 will be talking at the University of Ulster Thursday 3rd December 2009 (a Web Standardistas44 event).

 Showcase of beautiful web design from Ireland

 What do you think?

 What do you think of the Irish web industry?
 Are there any exceptional sites that haven’t been covered?
 Share your thoughts.

 Stay Tuned and Get in Touch!